JeffLiusGitHub/abcTest/ARCHITECTURE.md

 ## Context

-It is important to make the website accessible to people whit motor disabilities who may only be able to use keyboards.
+It is important to make the website accessible to people have motor disabilities who may only be able to use keyboards.
 According to [ARIA combobox guide](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/)
  The keyboard interaction section show the guides that
 1. User may use down and up arrow to select suggestion.
 2. User can use Enter key to select the suggestion.